This post may contain affiliate links. Please read the disclosure policy to learn more.

 Blueberry Jam:

-Fold in the flour, followed by the chopped dark chocolate.
+With a rubber spatula, fold in the flour, followed by the chopped dark chocolate.

 Cheesecake Swirl:

-Add softened cream cheese to a mixing bowl or the bowl of a stand mixer, and beat on high until light and fluffy.
+Add softened cream cheese to a mixing bowl or the bowl of a stand mixer, and beat on high speed until light and fluffy.

-Bake in preheated oven for 50 minutes, or until a toothpick or cake tester comes out clean.
+Bake in preheated oven for 50-60 minutes, or until a toothpick or cake tester comes out clean.